mpetavy/gitmover/README.md

-## DICOM
+## GITMOVER

-### Project description of DICOM
+### Project description of GITMOVER

-This is the automatic generated project description of DICOM.
+This is the automatic generated project description of GITMOVER.
 Stay tuned for updates :-)

 ### License